-box, hid the skunk inside the hair box, and then left.
+In the test trial, the doll sat in front of the plain box and the skunk in front of the hair box.
+During the initial phase (which lasted about 28 s), the gloved hands hid the doll inside the plain box and the skunk inside the hair box, and then left.
 In the true-perception condition, the agent was present during the hiding of the toys.
 In the false-perception condition, the agent was absent; after the gloved hands left, she opened the doors in her window.
-In both conditions, the agent then grasped the knob attached to the lid of the plain box (plain-box event) or the hair box (hair-box event) and paused.
+In both conditions, the agent then grasped the knob attached to the lid of the plain box (plain-box event) or the hair box (hair-box event), and paused.
 During the final phase, the infants watched this paused scene until the trial ended.

-We reasoned that if the infants in the false-perception condition realized that the agent was likely (a) to mistakenly perceive the tuft of hair as a part of the doll and hence (b) to mistakenly conclude that the doll was hidden in the hair box and the skunk was hidden in the plain box, then they should expect the agent to reach for the hair box.
+We reasoned that if the infants in the false-perception condition realized that the agent was likely (1) to mistakenly perceive the tuft of hair as a part of the doll, and hence (2) to mistakenly conclude that the doll was hidden in the hair box and the skunk was hidden in the plain box, then they should expect the agent to reach for the hair box.
 The infants who saw the plain-box event should thus look reliably longer than those who saw the hair-box event.
 Conversely, the infants in the true-perception condition should expect the agent to reach for the plain box, where she had seen the doll being hidden.
-The infants who saw the hair-box event should thus look reliably longer than those who saw the plain-box event.1
+The infants who saw the hair-box event should thus look reliably longer than those event should thus look reliably longer than those who saw the plain-box event.